 Contact Vi Titsworth for more information.

 Every woman needs a little summer break, especially if it means growing in your faith surrounded by friends.
-Take a couple of hours on Thursday evenings to gather and view Beth's inspirational video segments.
+Take a couple of hours on Thursday evenings to gather and view an inspirational video segment.
 Enjoy the discussions that follow and the relationships that develop.
 Watch the blue bulletin inserts for details and registration.

 Early Morning Women's Studies